Azure Functions

 Files

-The following files are part of Azure functions setup and may need to be tweaked:
+The following files are part of Azure functions setup and can be edited according to your needs:

 • host.json